 When you picture The Hostess City, what do you imagine?
-Probably visions of cobblestone streets and historic mansions, but what about the famous Savannah, GA, oak trees?
+Probably visions of cobblestone streets and historic mansions, but what about the famous Savannah, GA, live oak trees?
 These beauties decorate the city and have become a signature of southern cities like Savannah.
-Come explore these natural gems up close, located within walking distance of The Inn on West Liberty.
+Come explore these natural gems up close, located within walking distance of our top-rated Savannah, GA bed and breakfast.
 It would be a shame to leave without visiting a few of the best places to spot them.
 Here are our favorite places to snap a few photos of these centuries-old oak trees.

-You Have to Visit These Spots to See the Savannah, GA, Oak Trees
+You Have to Visit These Spots to See the Savannah, GA, Live Oak Trees

 Wormsloe Plantation Historic Site